cponcej/awesome-tech/docs/linux-commands-examples.md

 		ls -la --full-time |tr -s " " |cut -f6 -d " "|cut -c1-7 | sort | uniq -c

+- Use cut to print out columns 1, 5 and 10 through 15 in data.csv and write that to new.csv

+		cut -d, -f1,5,10-15 data.csv > new.csv

 - Want to store log of your ssh session?
 Try:

 		ssh -l user server1 | tee -a ~/myssh.log